 With nearly 3 billion users around the world, Facebook is one of the most utilized platforms there is.
 It’s likely the majority of your website visitors already have accounts and have used its interface before.
 For this reason, it makes sense to pull this familiar environment onto your website to make users comfortable in engaging more.
 Plus, they stay in the conversation by getting notifications from Facebook and are more likely to share your posts on their feeds.

-Choosing the Best Alternative Comments System for Your WordPress Site
+Choosing the Best Comment Plugin for Your WordPress Site

-With many commenting systems out there, it can be difficult to identify the key benefits of each.
-Choose the comment system that most closely aligns with your workflow and goals.
-Once you select and install your comments plugin, gain better control over the user engagement on your site and reap the benefits that come along with it.
+A comment plugin is a must-have WordPress plugin.
+But with many comment plugins out there, it can be difficult to pick one.
+Choose the plugin that most closely aligns with your workflow and goals.
+Once you select and install your comment plugin, you can increase user engagement on your site and reap the benefits that come along with it.